forastera/Sentiment_analysis/README.md

  chocolate_cloud.py creates a wordcloud with either positive or negative words from the corpus.
  more about creating wordclouds: (https://amueller.github.io/word_cloud/auto_examples/masked.html)
- run this script as `chocolate_cloud.py` by default, a cloud of positive words is created
+ run this script as `pythonw chocolate_cloud.py` by default, a cloud of positive words is created
  or optionally, provide own input and output files:
  `pythonw chocolate_cloud.py yourinputfile.txt yourmask.png yourresultfig.png`
  Output file: pos_wordcloud.png